gitlabhq/gitlabhq/doc/user/project/integrations/discord_notifications.md

 The Discord Notifications service sends event notifications from GitLab to the channel for which the webhook was created.

-To send GitLab event notifications to a Discord channel, create a webhook in Discourse and configure it in GitLab.
+To send GitLab event notifications to a Discord channel, create a webhook in Discord and configure it in GitLab.

 ## Create webhook